CommonWealthRobotics/bowler-kernel/design.md

   - List available plugins
   - Add a plugin
     - Adding a plugin with an ID that conflicts with an ID of an already-added plugin throws an error.
-    - TODO: What should the schema for adding a plugin be?
+    - !
+RFC: What should the schema for adding a plugin be?
 The most natural method is by specifying the path to the Jar file, but we don't want to use file paths.
 We could support specifying a Git File URI.
 What else?
 I don't want to allow specifying content because that would involve sending potentially lots of megabytes over the RPC call.
   - Remove a plugin by its ID.
 - Each plugin has a unique ID and a Jar file.
+- The kernel must be able to download simulator plugins.
+  - We can ship the default simulator plugin with the IntelliJ plugin, but there must be a way to download any of them because of the [usability requirement](#usability).

+#### UI Interaction

+- !
+RFC: The kernel must be able to notify the UI of multiple tasks happening in parallel.
+For example, running a script could cause some repos to get cloned and a toolchain to get downloaded in parallel.
+As a user, I want to see both of these operations as tasks in IntelliJ happening in parallel.
+As a general rule, a script can start multiple tasks.
+- !
+RFC: The kernel needs a way to ask the UI for confirmation with a custom confirmation message.
+For example, if the kernel needs to flash the device with a new program, by default it should ask the user for confirmation.
+There also needs to be some local environment configuration option that bypasses this so that the confirmation results is either always allowed or denied (for headless operation).
+For example, you may want to always allow the kernel to flash the device during development or during some competitions (as a user, I would rather have a delayed start to my match rather than having the robot not work at all; it depends on the competition).
+As another example, you may want to always stop the kernel from flashing the device if you have released a product and you expect all the products to work the same for all your users and would rather handle these issues with your own support system.

 ### Headless Execution